uiri/Gunboat-Diplomacy/README.md

         Recycling center - fuel to metal

-        Nuclear plant - metal to fuel
+        Nuclear plant - mineal to fuel

     Each required in certain amounts for builds

-      Food mainly for population growth, infantry

-      Fuel mainly for military units

-      Metal mainly for infrastructure

   Each player starts off with one city